 Civitavecchias beach with the seafront promenade

-The lake promenade begins behind the Forte Michelangelo.
-On the sprawling Piazza della Vita a lot is offered to locals and visitors.
-Bars, kiosks, play equipment for children, rides, temporary exhibitions and more.
+The lake promenade begins behind Forte Michelangelo.
+The spacious Piazza della Vita has a lot to offer locals and visitors alike.
+Bars, kiosks, children's play equipment, fairground rides, temporary exhibitions and much more.

-The eye-catcher of the square is the more than seven meter high sculpture of a couple kissing.
-The scene is based on a world famous photo that was taken in Times Square in New York.
-It shows a couple celebrating the unconditional surrender of Japan in World War II with a long kiss in September 1945.
-The sculpture created by Seward Johnson is logically called "Unconditional surrender - Unconditional surrender".
+The eye-catcher of the square is the more than seven meter high sculpture of a kissing couple.
+The scene is modeled after a world famous photograph taken in Times Square in New York.
+It shows a couple celebrating Japan's unconditional surrender in World War II with a long kiss in September 1945.
+The sculpture created by Seward Johnson is consequently called "Unconditional Surrender".

 Piazza della Vita - Sculpture Unconditional Surrender